 How will you pull this off financially?

 Living out of the truck allows me to survive on a very lean budget.
 I am at home with minimalist living.
 I've done this before when starting my career and I know the ropes.
 Financing of the mission will be accomplished by crowd funding via monthly patronage through Patreon as well as one-time PayPal donations, (link to Patreon above or PayPal below).
-My ultimate goal for financial support is 400 people pledging $10 a month.
-This will provide enough funding after fees and taxes, (25%), to cover printing, fuel, food and maintenance expenses for the outreach.
+My ultimate goal for financial support is $3000 a month via Patreon patronage.
+This will provide enough funding to cover printing, fuel, food, cellular, software, ISP, and maintenance expenses for the outreach.
 My ability to gift communities will be pretty much boundless at that point.
-Until then, my range will be a bit limited, so I will work with what I have and serve families wherever I am as I build full financial support.
-The reward I offer my patrons is portraits for them and their families when in their cities.
+Until then, my range will be a bit limited, so I will work with what I have and serve families wherever I am as I build toward full financial support.
 I have personally paid for the truck's acquisition, restoration, modification and initial mission equipment.

 How can I help?

 Patronage- Any amount of financial help is appreciated and makes this gift to families possible!
 I live as lean as I can in order to keep the wheels turning.
-The best way to financially support Jackdaw is by becoming a monthly patron via Patreon using the tan patronage button above, (directly below my bio in the first section of this site).
+The best way to financially support Jackdaw is by becoming a monthly patron via Patreon using the black patronage button above, (directly below my bio in the first section of this site).
 You can pledge any monthly amount you like.
-It's set up for $10 a month, but you can customize your patronage and give as little as a dollar.
+The default is set at $10 a month, but you can customize your patronage to whatever amount you wish.
 You can also make a one time donation to this work using the PayPal button below.
 Your financial assistance is greatly appreciated regardless of the amount.
 It all adds up and helps!

 Spiritual- I am an advocate of religious coexistence.
 I respect and honor all paths.
 Please hold me up in your thoughts and devotions whatever your beliefs may be.

-Intel- Follow my blog, twitter, Instagram, and Facebook feeds.
+Intel- Follow my Instagram account, YouTube channel, and blog.
+You will find links to them at the bottom of this website.
 When you see me headed your way, please let me know so that we can connect.
 Local contacts and advice will be greatly appreciated anywhere I land.

 Spread the word- Please share what I'm doing with your friends and family on social media.